MRtrix3/mrtrix3/docs/reference/commands/dirflip.rst

 Synopsis
 --------

-Optimise the polarity of the directions in a scheme with respect to a unipolar electrostatic repulsion model, by inversion of individual directions.
+Optimise the polarity of the directions in a scheme with respect to a unipolar electrostatic repulsion model, by inversion of individual directions

 Usage
 --------